Jomal Williams: Senior team

+^{†}Trinidad and Tobago's goal tally first.

 International debut and first goal (2015–present)

 Williams made his full international debut for the national team on 27 March 2015, at the age of 20, having come on as a substitute for Shannon Gomez in the 77th minute against Panama.
 After an impressive form for his club W Connection during the 2015–16 season, Williams was called up for a friendly match against Grenada in St. George's.
 Two months later, he made an additional three appearances for the Soca Warriors, including two starts as winger.
 In particular, Williams scored his first international goal on 27 May 2016 against Uruguay in Montevideo at the historic Estadio Centenario.